mithril-security/blindai/.github/ISSUE_TEMPLATE/documentation.md

 ---

 ## Description
-Please describe the issue in details
+Describe the issue in details

 ## Why this modification is needed?
+Describe the reason behind this modification

 ## What documents need to be updated

 - [ ] Main README
 - [ ] CONTRIBUTING guidelines
 - [ ] BlindAI Client README